ghelaseG/ghelaseG/README.md

   - [ ] ***Coding on HackerRank or LeetCode***
   - [ ] ***Do the homework task we had from previous lectures of the bootcamp***

-- 👨‍💻 All of my projects are available at [https://georgeghelase.com/projects/](https://georgeghelase.com/projects/)
+- 👨‍💻 All of my projects are available at [https://georgeghelase.com/projects/](https://georgeghelase.com/projects/)</p>

-- 📄 Know about my experiences [https://georgeghelase.com/cv/](https://georgeghelase.com/cv/)</p>

 ###